django-oscar/django-oscar/docs/source/howto/how_to_override_a_core_class.rst

 How to override a core class
 ============================

-Much of Oscar's functionality is implemented using classes, when when a module function might seem a better choice.
+Much of Oscar's functionality is implemented using classes, when a module function might seem a better choice.
 This is to allow functionality to be customised.
 Oscar uses a dynamic class loading mechanism that can be used to override Oscar's core classes and use custom versions.